Microsoft/azure-docs.cs-cz/articles/iot-pnp/quickstart-create-pnp-device.md

 ---
-title: Vytvoření zařízení IoT technologie Plug and Play Preview (Windows) | Microsoft Docs
+title: Create an IoT Plug and Play Preview device (Windows) | Microsoft Docs
-description: Pomocí modelu schopností zařízení vygenerujte kód zařízení.
-Pak spusťte kód zařízení a zkontrolujte, že se zařízení připojí k vašemu IoT Hub.
+description: Use a device capability model to generate device code.
+Then run the device code and see the device connect to your IoT Hub.
 author: miagdp
 ms.author: miag
 ms.date: 08/02/2019